tufanozkan/tanks/README.md

 ## Acknowledgments

-- [Unity](https://unity.com) for the game development framework.
+- **[Unity](https://unity.com)**: For providing a state-of-the-art game development platform that brings the tank battles to life.
-- [C# Documentation](https://docs.microsoft.com/en-us/dotnet/csharp/) for programming resources and guidance.
+- **[C# Documentation](https://docs.microsoft.com/en-us/dotnet/csharp/)**: For valuable programming resources and guidance that helped shape the game’s logic and mechanics.

+Gear up, strategize, and dominate the battlefield in Tanks—where precision meets action in a high-tech gaming arena!